Bharatpur and Ranthambhore

 9–21 February 2018

 This tour to Rajasthan combines the world famous Bharatpur, with its huge numbers of wintering birds, with the spectacular Ranthambhore reserve, home to a completely different avifauna and Tigers!
 Birds we hope to see include Indian Courser, Sarus Crane, Indian Skimmer, Indian Vulture and Tickell’s Blue-flycatcher.
-We will also have the opportunity to visit the Taj Mahal, Agra and Jaipur, and take a boat trip on the Chambal River.
+We will also visit the Taj Mahal, Agra and Jaipur, and take a boat trip on the Chambal River.

 Day 1 Overnight flight to Delhi.